 How do I file a complaint?

-To submit a complaint, please use the complaint form found on the Board’s website.
+To submit a complaint, please use the complaint link above.
 Please be aware that the licensee/certificate holder may be informed of the complaint and asked to respond to the allegation.
 Anonymous complaints are not accepted.
 Complaints concerning fee disputes are not considered by the Board.

 What is the complaint process?

 Complaints are initially reviewed by the Disciplinary Review Committee (“DRC”) of the Board.
 The DRC may recommend the following actions: